savagedata/regression-tree-tutorial/README.md

 * [Summary](#summary)
 * [Acknowledgements](#acknowledgements)

 # Regression Trees

-Classification models predict categorical outcomes (e.g. success/failure), whereas regression models predict continuous outcomes.
+Classification models predict categorical outcomes (e.g. success/failure), whereas regression models predict continuous variables.

 We'll be using an example dataset from Kelly Blue Book 2005 to predict the prices of used cars.
 Since price is continuous, this is a regression problem.